Twiggy: 1980–1999

 In 1980, Twiggy made a cameo appearance in The Blues Brothers.
 She starred as Eliza Doolittle in 1981, opposite Robert Powell, in the Yorkshire TV production of Pygmalion.
 In 1983, she made her Broadway debut in the musical My One and Only, starring and co-staged by Tommy Tune, for which she earned a Tony nomination.
 She played opposite Robin Williams in the 1986 comedy Club Paradise.
 In 1987, she played a vaudeville performer in the British television special The Little Match Girl, and in 1988, she appeared in a supporting role in Madame Sousatzka opposite her second husband, Leigh Lawson.
 In 1989, she was cast as Hannah Chaplin, mother to Charles, in the British television movie Young Charlie Chaplin, aired in the United States on PBS' WonderWorks.

 In 1991, she co-starred in her first American network dramatic television series, the short-lived CBS sitcom Princesses.
 Of eight episodes completed, only five aired.
 (Her Princesses co-star, Fran Drescher, later spent some time with Twiggy and her family in England while developing Drescher's hit series The Nanny, and modelled the character Maxwell Sheffield on Twiggy's husband Leigh Lawson.)

 In 1993, Twiggy appeared alongside Mark Hamill in the short segment "Eye" from the made-for-cable horror anthology Body Bags.
 In 1994, Twiggy guest-starred in the first ever Heartbeat Christmas special (in series 4), playing Lady Janet Whitley.

 In 1997, Twiggy acted in the Chichester Festival Theatre revival of Noël Coward's Blithe Spirit.
 A year later, she played Gertrude Lawrence in the biographical stage revue Noel and Gertie at Bay Street Theatre in Sag Harbor, Long Island.
 In 1999, she returned to the New York stage in an off-Broadway production, If Love Were All, a revised version of Noel and Gertie, written and directed by Leigh Lawson; what set this edition apart were its tap numbers in period style.
 She starred as Gertrude Lawrence opposite Harry Groener's Noël Coward.

+In 1998, Twiggy teamed up with Marilyn Manson guitarist Twiggy Ramirez on a cover of Dusty Springfield's "I Only Want to Be with You" for the Dead Man on Campus soundtrack.